 The right to vote of the Deputies is personal.
-However, the delegation of the vote is permitted when a Deputy is absent for cause of illness, for execution of a mandate or of a mission entrusted to him by the Government or the Assembly, or to fulfill their military obligations.
+However, the delegation of the vote is permitted when a Deputy is absent for cause of illness, for the execution of a mandate or a mission entrusted to him by the Assembly or the Government or to fulfill his military obligations.
 No one may receive for one ballot more than one delegation of [the] vote.